How To Start A Courier Business? (Step by Step Guide)

 Here are some helpful pointers to consider when selecting a business name for your courier service:

-Once you have a list of desired names, check the US Patent and Trademark Office website to see if they are open for registration [2].
+Once you have a shortlist, check the US Patent and Trademark Office website to confirm availability [2].

 4. Obtain Licenses and Permits